mdickinson/rounders/README.md

 The complete list of functions is [below](#rounding-modes)

-## Rounding modes and mode-specific rounding function
+## Rounding modes and mode-specific rounding functions

 These are the currently supported rounding modes, along with their corresponding mode-specific rounding functions.
 The functions `trunc`, `floor` and `ceil` are